ninja-jsi/Awesome-Installer/README.md

 ```
 export PATH=$PATH:$(go env GOPATH)/bin
 ```
-Add this line to ~/.bashrc to persist across sessions.
+Add this line to ~/.bashrc to persist across sessions if needed.

 # Notes